isomerpages/moe-etd-tflb/pages/Toolkit for CCI.md

 <p>The Toolkit for Communication, Collaboration and Information Skills (CCI)
 serves as a starting point for teachers to explore using EdTech to develop students' CCI.
-In collaboration with the 21CC Office and MTLB/CPDD1, we have created an overview of leveraging EdTech to develop students' CGC and some sample lessons on SLS.</p>
+In collaboration with the 21CC Office and MTLB/CPDD1, we have created an overview of leveraging EdTech to develop students' CCI with some sample lessons on SLS.</p>
 <p></p>
 <table style="minWidth: 50px">
 <colgroup>